Ann Welch: Early life

 Ann Courtney Edmonds was born in London, the daughter of a railway engineer.
 As a child, she kept a diary listing every aeroplane that flew over their house.
 She first flew with Alan Cobham in 1930.
 After she had acquired a motorbike to visit the local aerodrome, she learned to fly, earning her pilot's licence in 1934 one month after her seventeenth birthday.
 From an early age, she excelled in drawing and painting, and was a painter of note.

 Gliding activity

-She started gliding in 1937 and attended an Anglo-German Fellowship Camp at the London Gliding Club meeting Wolf Hirth and Hanna Reitsch followed by a return visit to Germany in 1938.
+She started gliding in 1937 and attended an Anglo-German Fellowship Camp at the London Gliding Club at which she met distinguished German pilots Wolf Hirth and Hanna Reitsch.
+This led to Ann making a return visit to Germany in 1938.

-She restarted the Surrey Gliding Club in 1938 at Redhill, Surrey, becoming their Chief Flying Instructor and achieving a membership of over 100.
+Also in 1938 she re-started the Surrey Gliding Club at Redhill, Surrey, becoming their Chief Flying Instructor (CFI) and achieving a membership of over 100.

-In 1939, she married Flight Lieutenant (later Wing Commander) Graham Douglas.
+In 1939, she married Flight Lieutenant (later Wing Commander) Graham Douglas with whom she had two children.